 #2 Confusing Escrow Amount for Actual Taxes Paid

 If your lender escrows funds to pay your property taxes, don’t just deduct the amount escrowed.
-The regular amount you pay into your escrow account each month to cover property taxes is probably a little more or a little less than your property tax bill.
+The regular amount you pay into your escrow account each month to cover property taxes is probably a little more or a little less than your actual property tax bill.
 Your lender will adjust the amount every year or so to realign the two.

 #3 Deducting Points Paid to Refinance